|Add to your personal catalog|

 VI.
 Distribution Students must complete six credits in each of five categories: Fine Arts, International, Social Sciences, Humanities, Natural Sciences.
 In three of these five areas, at least three credits must have a prerequisite or be numbered at the 300-level or above.
 Distribution courses may count in a student's POE.

 VII.
 Program of Emphasis The Program of Emphasis (POE) must include 45-63 credits.
 At least 18 credits must be at the 300-level or above.
 No more than two courses and a maximum of 15 credits in the POE can be research, internship, or independent study.
+The POE must include one writing course (CW).
 Degree seeking, one-year international students must have 14-16 Juniata credits in their POEs.

-Distinction in the POE To receive distinction in the POE, students must complete a senior experience that integrates several areas of their POE.
+Distinction in the POE To achieve distinction in the POE, a student must fulfill all graduation requirements and complete a senior experience that integrates several areas of their POE.
 This requirement can be fulfilled in many ways.
-Some possibilities might include an original independent creative project that involves significant academic work, such as laboratory research resulting in a significant report; a major paper on a well-defined project; a body of artistic work equivalent to a major exhibition or performance; or field experience (e.g. student teaching and certain internships) culminating in a significant report.
-The project and number of credits must be approved and evaluated by two faculty members.
-To achieve distinction in the POE, the project must be judged worthy by the evaluating faculty members, and it must be presented in a forum open to all interested parties, either at Juniata or to an outside audience such as the National Conference on Undergraduate Research (NCUR).
+Some possibilities might include an original independent creative project that involves significant academic work, such as laboratory research resulting in a significant report; a major paper on a well-defined project; a body of artistic work equivalent to a major exhibition or performance; or field experience (e.g. student teaching or certain internships) culminating in a significant report.
+The project must be evaluated and judged worthy of distinction in the POE by two faculty members, at least one of whom must be from the home department.
+The project must also be presented in a forum open to all interested parties, either at Juniata or to an outside audience such as the National Conference on Undergraduate Research (NCUR).

 VIII.
 Service Learning (optional) Students who serve in the community may earn one credit per semester, for a maximum total of 4 credits.
 Students choosing this option must attend bi-weekly reflections sessions exploring connections among their service, coursework and citzenship.
 Credit is awarded on a pass/fail basis.